whoward/docs/markdown/reference/single-sign-on.md

 [Okta Application Network](https://dev-989235-admin.oktapreview.com/admin/apps/add-app)
 [OneLogin Application Catalog](https://app.onelogin.com/apps/find)

-**Note:** When configuring an integration using a service provider's application catalog or index, you will typically be guided through step-by-step instructions for configuring metadata and other necessary information
+**Note:** When configuring an integration using a service provider's application catalog or index, you will typically be guided through step-by-step instructions for configuring metadata and other necessary information.

 ## Basic Configuration
 The SSO integration relies heavily on convention to keep setup quick and simple.
 Configuring your assertion using the following specifications will ensure a smooth transition for your users.